Humans are motivated by purpose.

 Up-Skilling & Professional Re-Tooling

-This doesn’t mean that everyone will be living in luxury, but basic needs should be met through these programs.
-And, by doing this, people can use their time to figure out what they would enjoy doing for work.
+Universal basic income doesn’t mean that everyone will be living in luxury, but if the programs are structured properly, basic needs should be met.
+With thier basic needs met, people can use their time to figure out what they would enjoy doing for work.

 While this shift is happening, we do need to remember that people will still be facing some very real challenges.

 Many people will be losing jobs.
 They will feel demoralized.
-It will be our work as entrepreneurs to help them re-discover their passions and create tools to guide them in a new direction.
-Purposeful direction.
+Entrepreneurs will be tasked with a huge [and fulfilling] job—to help these people re-discover their passions and create tools to guide them in a new and purposeful direction.

 Because, how people find purpose is very important.

-Imagine this – You’ve lost your job.
-You’re feeling like you’re no longer a contribution to society.
+Imagine this—you lost your job.
+You’re feeling like you’re no longer a contribution.
+You have no purpose.
 Even though the job you had wasn’t one that you loved, at least it gave you a reason to wake up every morning and go somewhere.
 Do something.

-What if instead of going through this phase of hopelessness, people had a place to turn to where they could immediately find a new job?
-A place where they could test out ideas, try things they’ve always wanted to try, and eventually get trained and certified in a new occupation that they actually enjoyed doing.
+What if instead of going through this phase of hopelessness, you had a place to turn to where you could—and get trained for—a new job?
+A job that you love.
+What if this place allowed you to test out new ideas?
+Try things you’ve always wanted to try?
+And eventually get trained and certified in a new occupation that you actually enjoyed doing?

-One technology that immediately comes to mind is virtual reality.
-This is a technology that is becoming hyper-realistic.
-One example is HTC’s new VR headset – it has built-in 4k resolution (2k per eye) technology.
+One technology that immediately comes to mind is virtual reality (VR).
+VR is becoming hyper-realistic.
+Take for example, HTC’s new headset—it has built-in 4k resolution (2k per eye) technology.
 To put that into perspective, brain imaging is about 12k resolution.

 Imagery in VR is probably still a few generations away from reaching photo-realism, but it will get there.
-When it does, putting on a pair of VR glasses will provide immersive experiences for users, which blur the lines between the tangible world and the world experienced in the virtual environment.
+And when it does, putting on a pair of VR glasses will provide immersive experiences that blur the line between the physical and the virtual worlds in ways we can even begin to imagine.

-Because of this, VR will likely be a great solution to a problem like exploring different career options and up-skilling people for new occupations.
+Because of this, VR will likely be a great way to help people explore different career options and up-skill for new occupations.
+It can be used to do things like:

-People could try jobs in a VR experience that they’ve always been interested in.
+(1) Gamify Jobs – People could use VR to try out jobs that they’ve always been interested in.

-Then, once they’ve found the occupation they enjoy, they would be given the opportunity to stick with the game – performing tasks and learning skills directly applicable to that job.
-Once they win the game, they then become qualified to work in that profession.
+Then, once they’ve found the job(s) they enjoy, they can continue the learn by playing—performing tasks and gaining skills directly applicable to that job.
+Once they win the game, they would be qualified to work in that job.

-(2) Skills Overlay – Imagine people could just start going into factories or locations and doing jobs that they knew nothing about.
-They could use VR glasses as a way to guide them through the process of performing specialized tasks.
+(2) Skills Overlay – People could start going into work locations and doing jobs that they previously knew nothing about.
+They could use XR (a combination of VR and augmented reality) to guide them through the process of performing specialized tasks in the actual work environemnt.

 In this case, humans become the automation.

-This idea works two-fold – humans generate income performing tasks, while gaining the skills needed to eventually become employable in a new field.
+The idea works two-fold—humans generate income performing tasks while gaining the skills needed to eventually become employable in a new job.

 The old model required people to watch one, do one, teach one.

-The new model will allow people to do one, do one, learn one, graduate.
+The new model would allow people to do one, do one, learn one, graduate.

 AI-Human Collaboration

-One skill that people will need to be very good at, is collaboration.
+One skill that people will need to survive in this climate of innovation, is collaboration.

 Almost all jobs over the next decade are going to require some level of AI-human collaboration.

-For example, in medicine, it will likely be considered malpractice within the next 5-6 years not to use AI for diagnosing a patient.
+For example, in medicine, it will likely be considered malpractice within the next 5-6 years not to use AI to help diagnose a patient.

 Why?
 Because AI will have all of the information needed for a diagnosis, as well as additional information (including thousands of articles written in the last 24 hours).
 The level of accuracy and access to resources that AI will possess will simply be impossible for human doctors to keep up with.

-In law, we’ll see the same thing happen.
+In law, we will likley see the same thing.

-Even in the art world, we’re already witnessing award-winning symphonies, scripts, and stories being written by AI.
+Even in the art world, we’re already witnessing symphonies, scripts, and stories being written by AI.

 This technology is only going to become more sophisticated.

-In fact, according to predictions made by my Singularity U Co-Founder, Ray Kurzweil, AI should reach human-level intelligence sometime in the year 2029.
+In fact, according to predictions made by Ray Kurzweil, AI should reach human-level intelligence sometime in the year 2029.

 Within a year of this, AI will surpass human intelligence.